Crown Lengthening: Before and After

 If you believe you are in need of crown lengthening, do not hesitate to schedule an appointment with Dr. Wehrmeister or Dr. G’Sell.
 Both dentists are experts in their field, and are dedicated to ensuring you leave the office with a smile.
 Their primary goal is to address all of your concerns by performing the necessary practices and procedures.

-At Eureka Dental Group, we provide the highest quality dental services for every member of the family.
+At Eureka Dental Group, our dentists and periodontists in Eureka, MO, provide the highest quality dental services for every member of the family.
 We can assure you that you will remain comfortable and relaxed during your visit.
 If you are experiencing issues with your gum line, we will work to restore your confidence and ease your pain.
 Contact us today to get started on the journey to relief!